-As the drivers are going so fast and with so many other drivers around them, every race is a chance for things to go wrong.
+As the drivers are going so fast and with so many other drivers around them, there is always the possibility that something will go wrong.
 Although health and safety has come a long way due to past incidents and the overall advancement of technology, there are still inevitable crashes that can pose a real danger to the drivers and the fans too.
 This adds another level of excitement to the sport.

-Although other motorsports involve crashes, NASCAR is famous for providing some of the most spectacular ones.
+Although other motorsports have crashes too, NASCAR is famous for providing some of the most spectacular ones.
 This is partly due to the speed the cars are driving at, but also just the competitive nature of the drivers, and the way the cars are made.
-With the cars all essentially being the same spec, the level playing field means that there is very little room for error.
+With the cars all essentially being the same spec, the (almost) level playing field means that there is very little room for error.

 This puts the bulk of the work on the part of the driver, as it is their skills and abilities that will set them apart from the other drivers.
-The reaction times, levels of concentration and control of the car is what makes the best the best in NASCAR, as the car can only provide them with so much power and stability.
-Thus, fans value the skill needed to beat the rest of the grid in a race.
+The reaction times, levels of concentration and control of the car is what makes some drivers the best in NASCAR, as the car can only provide them with so much power and stability.
+So, fans value the skill needed to beat the rest of the grid in a race.